 The government is not required to prove that the defendant knew that his acts or omissions were unlawful.
-An act is done knowingly if the defendant is aware of the act and does not act through ignorance, mistake, or accident.
-You may consider evidence of the defendant's words, acts, or omissions, along with all the other evidence, in deciding whether the defendant acted knowingly.
+An act is done knowingly if the defendant is aware of the act and does not act or fail to act through ignorance, mistake, or accident.